-The life of an attorney can be very fulfilling; albeit not always an envious career path.
-Days – and endless nights – are filled with deadlines, drafting legal documents, demanding clients, and paperwork that can give Mount Everest a run for its money.
-It doesn’t help that mainstream media tends to portray attorneys as professionals who have an army of legal secretaries or paralegals to help them fight cases.
+The life of an attorney can be very fulfilling, but it can have many difficult days and nights filled with deadlines creating legal documents, demanding clients, and paperwork.
+All that work piling up can give Mount Everest a run for its money.
+It doesn’t help that mainstream media tends to portray attorneys as professionals with an army of legal secretaries or paralegals to help them fight cases.

-Unfortunately, drafting a legal document that contains typographical, grammatical, or formatting issues can be determinantal to an attorney’s reputation.
+Unfortunately, creating a legal document that contains typographical, grammatical, or formatting issues can be detrimental to an attorney’s reputation.
 In extreme cases, can even cost him or her their license to practice law.

 In the interest of maintaining your reputation and track record of success as an attorney and legal document professional, here are common mistakes that you should be aware of: